stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-I wonder if oat milk would do that, or if that's--
+I wonder if oat milk would do that, or if that's sort of okay--

 #### BEN